-From a performance perspective, January could be considered fairly mundane with the FTSE 100 index retreating -0.57% while the broader FTSE All Share index fared marginally better with a -0.33% decline.
-Despite end of month negative figures, the FTSE 100 index hit another closing high of 7337.81, mirroring new record highs reached in the US for the S&P 500 and Dow Jones Industrial Average indices.
+From a performance perspective, January could be considered fairly mundane with the UK top 100 companies retreating -0.57% while the broader UK All Share index fared marginally better with a -0.33% decline.
+Despite end of month negative figures, the UK top 100 companies hit another closing high of 7337.81, mirroring new record highs reached in the US for the S&P 500 and Dow Jones Industrial Average indices.

 Midway through January there was somewhat of a sentiment shift in UK markets following Prime Minister May’s speech confirming that she will seek a hard Brexit, and latterly the Supreme Court’s ruling that any Brexit plan would have to be ratified by Parliament.
 Sterling, which still remains sensitive to any comments regarding Brexit, strengthened 2.89% against the US dollar, no doubt buoyed by President Trump’s comments regarding his desire for a weaker US dollar.